eric40065/SAND/README.md

 2. Specify the data to be analyzed in lines 13, 17, and 18.
 3. Define the device in line 21.
 4. Configure the model in lines 26, 30, and 41.
-5. Once the above arguments are defined, use `py_code/train.py` to train the network.
+5. Once the above arguments are defined, run `py_code/train.py` to train the network.
 6. The best checkpoint will be stored in the `Checkpoints` folder.

 ## 2.2 Conditional Neural Process